HumanTree92/VENT_Palworld_ModPack/README.md

 1) Download the .zip.
 2) Extract the .zip or Open the .zip.
 3) Go to your Steam > steamapps > common > Palworld Directory.
-4) Drag & Drop all the contents of Drag & Drop into the Palworld Directory.
+4) Drag & Drop all the contents of Required into the Palworld Directory.
+5) (Optional) Drag & Drop all the contents of Optional into the Palworld Directory.
-5) Launch Palworld & once at the Main Menu Exit the Game.
+6) Launch Palworld & once at the Main Menu Exit the Game.
 (This installs the Mods)
-6) Once you have Exited Palworld relaunch the Game & Join the Server.
+7) Once you have Exited Palworld relaunch the Game & Join the Server.

+# List of Required Mods:
+* [Increased mount speed]( https://www.nexusmods.com/palworld/mods/226 ) - This mod increases the sprint speed of mounts to 3300 - Clientsided & Serversided
+* [Increased Base Camp]( https://palworldoptions.com/basecampmod/ ) - This mod increases the max bases to 4 & pals working at base to 40 - Clientsided & Serversided

-# List of Current Mods:
+# List of Optional Mods:
 * [RE-UE4SS 2.5.2]( https://github.com/UE4SS-RE/RE-UE4SS/releases ) - Needed to Run Script Mods - Clientsided
 * [Visible Pal Capture Counter]( https://www.nexusmods.com/palworld/mods/190 ) - Shows next to the pals' name how many times it has been captured - Clientsided
 * [Pal Info]( https://www.nexusmods.com/palworld/mods/178 ) - Displays info about wild Pals in the Top Left - Clientsided
 * [Basic Minimap]( https://www.nexusmods.com/palworld/mods/146 ) - A Basic Configurable Minimap in the Bottom Right - Clientsided
-* [Increased mount speed]( https://www.nexusmods.com/palworld/mods/226 ) - This mod increases the sprint speed of mounts to 3300 - Clientsided & Serversided

 # Visit Velociti Entertainment:
 * [Discord]( https://discord.velocitientertainment.com )